bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/docs/README.md

 ![CircuitBoard](images/CircuitBoard-Back.png)

+## 7. Order the Enclosure and External Hardware

+You'll also need to order an enclosure and the external hardware such as the knobs and the Led Holders.

+You can either order a generic 125B sized enclosure like these from [Tayda](https://www.taydaelectronics.com/hardware/enclosures/1590b-style-1.html) and drill your own holes (which is a pain in the butt), or you can order a custom drilled & powder coated enclosure from Tayda using this [Custom Drill Template](https://drill.taydakits.com/box-designs/new?public_key=ZXRnaU9PaWx0b1hNa3VxeTJua3d2dz09Cg==)

+Additional External Hardware:

+1 Knobs for the POTS.
+These are the ones I used from [LoveMySwitches](https://lovemyswitches.com/anodized-aluminum-knob-the-magpie-1-4-smooth-shaft-12-5mm-od/)
+2. 1 Knob for the Rotary Encoder.
+This is what I used from [Amazon](https://www.amazon.com/gp/product/B0829WGW42)
+3. 2 Led Holders (for the enclosure).
+These are the ones I used from [Amazon](https://www.amazon.com/gp/product/B083Q9QMN4)

-## 6. Flash the Software to the Hardware
+## 8. Flash the Software to the Hardware

 Before you attempt to get everything fitted into the enclosure, it's best to make sure all the hardware works.

 You'll need to compile the code and flash it into the Daisy Seed on the hardware.
 Instructions can be found [here](../../../Software/GuitarPedal/README.md).

-## 7. Order the Enclosure

-You'll also need to order the enclosure, which is 125B sized.

-You can either order a generic one like this from Amazon and drill your own holes (which is a pain in the butt), or you can order a custom drilled & powder coated enclosure from Tayda using this [Custom Drill Template](https://drill.taydakits.com/box-designs/new?public_key=ZXRnaU9PaWx0b1hNa3VxeTJua3d2dz09Cg==)

-## 8. Jam everything into the enclosure, and ENJOY!
+## 9. Jam everything into the enclosure, and ENJOY!

+You'll want to use the LED Holders on on the enclosure and use the washers and nuts that came with the Pots and Encoder to secure them to the enclosure.

 ![FinalProduct](images/FinalProduct.png)